 THE SIMPLICITY OF an acrylic insert — basically an indoor storm window — belies the complexity of making them cost effective.
 Window frames in older homes rarely have perfectly square corners; many are skewed by age and settling.
 An installer must measure every window’s size and shape before ordering Indow Windows for a home.
 Indow Windows devised laser measuring technologies to capture the precise geometry quickly so it can be transmitted to the factory for custom fabrication.
 Installers need training to use the measuring tools correctly, so the company also developed online education tools to remove the barrier of training-related travel for new Indow Windows dealers.

-Indow Windows is in the process of raising more venture capital to invest in scaling up operations and introducing more products.
+Indow Windows is in the process of raising more venture capital to invest in scaling up operations and introducing more energy saving products to the market.

 “We’re planning to introduce a low-E Indow Window this summer, which will be important for opening up the southwestern and southeastern U.S. markets,” Pardue says.
 Windows with low emissivity, or low-E, have coatings that reflect radiant infrared energy, while allowing visible light through.
 Low-E windows are more energy efficient because they keep radiant heat on the side where it originates — inside in winter, outside in summer — rather than passing the heat through the window.
 The U.S. Department of Commerce Jobs in Innovation Accelerator Challenge is providing a $150,000 grant for product development and performance testing.